will-hart/will-hart.github.io/content/post/2017-02-05_the_perils_of_unitys_execution_order/index.md

 Execution Order or perhaps do death removal check in `LateUpdate`.
-These solutions both work, and are relatively straightforward to implement, but the danger lies in the fact that the default Unity implementation relies on _implicit_ and seemingly arbitary execution order.
+These solutions both work, and are relatively straightforward to implement, but the danger lies in the fact that the default Unity implementation relies on _implicit_ and seemingly arbitrary execution order.

 There is the potential for a whole raft of insidious, unexpected and difficult to debug logic errors to crop up, way beyond the complexity of our contrived